KaihWhite/Start-Your-Engine/README.md

 # Start-Your-Engine
 Capstone group project.
-We are creating a game engine from scratch using OpenGL.
+We created a game engine from scratch using OpenGL and c++.

 ![Image](StartYourEngine_Screenshot.png)